 Excel worksheet is a flat table.
 One Potential Failure Mode corresponds with one Requirement.
 How do you add one new item in Potential Failure Mode but still keep it align with the current item of Requirements?

 - With Excel: insert a new row below the current one for the new item, but this action also creates new items that we don’t need.
-To fix this problem, you may work around with by merging cells in other columns.
+To fix this problem, you may work around by merging cells in other columns.

-#1 FMEA Creator for Excel
+# 1 FMEA Tool for Excel

 1.2.
 Quickly Delete Item